-A series of four new £1 coin designs by Edwina Ellis, representing England, Scotland, Wales and Northern Ireland were introduced in the United Kingdom from 2004.
+A series of four pattern £1 coin designs by Edwina Ellis, representing England, Scotland, Wales and Northern Ireland.

 Struck in sterling silver, 0.925 fineness, this pattern proof coin set comes in a presentation box with certificate.

 Pattern coins do not have a denomination and are not British legal tender.
 These coins are sold as secondary market items.
 As they are sold on the Special Scheme, you only pay VAT on our margin (included in the price).